MiguelValentine/goplc/README.md

 A golang based API(Originator) for interfacing with Rockwell Control/CompactLogix PLCs.

+**NOTE:** goplc running in a single go route and never block your process, you need to block it by other way.

 ## Thanks

 <a href="https://github.com/cmseaton42/node-ethernet-ip">node-ethernet-ip</a> project gave me a lot of inspiration.